wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 ```

-Now create the tags with `ctags -R .` search after the tag `Ctags` with `:tag Ctags`, after that change the class name
-from `Ctags` to `VimCtags`.
-If this doesn't work for you, it means that you don't have python support enabled for
-your vim version.
+Now create the tags with `ctags -R .` search after the tag `Ctags` with `:tag Ctags`, after that change the class name from `Ctags` to `VimCtags`.
+If this doesn't work for you, it means that you don't have python support enabled for your vim version.
 You can check it with `vim --version | grep python` - a `+python` means that you have it.
 I have written a blog post about how to [install vim with python support](/compiling-vim-from-source-for-ubuntu-and-mac-with-rbenv.html) for the case you have problems with this.

 ## Fuzzy like tag search with Ctrlp plugin

 As we have learned before it is possible that we partially know the name of the class or method name we want to use.
-This
-is wherre you have to use [ctrlp.vim](http://kien.github.io/ctrlp.vim/) plugin.
-Ones installed, it gives you the
-`:CtrlPTag` tag command which make it possible to do a fuzzy like tag search.
+This is where you have to use [ctrlp.vim](http://kien.github.io/ctrlp.vim/) plugin.
+Ones installed, it gives you the `:CtrlPTag` tag command which make it possible to do a fuzzy like tag search.

 If you find yourself using this command very often, you have to add the following mapping into your `vimrc`: